-In our Scotch Whisky Guide, I covered the tasting process in depth, however, if this is your very first time trying whisky, I’m going to urge you to forget those instructions (for now).
+In our Scotch Whisky Guide, the tasting process is covered in depth, however, if this is your very first time trying whisky, follow the instructions below.

 The goal is to introduce you to Scotch in a manner that allows your palate to grow.
 The last thing you want to do is try a dram and be so halted by the harshness or burn that you never want to try it again.

-- While every Scotch aficionado I know will hate me for saying this; add one or two ice cubes to the glass before pouring.
-The reason I say this is yes, it will mutilate the whisky by watering it down, but for your first dram that’s not a bad thing.
-It will lighten the harshness many complain about and will chill the whisky which will eliminate some of the burn making it easier for you to enjoy it.
+- While every Scotch aficionado will rail at this suggestion, add one or two ice cubes to the glass before pouring.
+For your first dram, chilling and watering it down (as taboo as it is) will serve a purpose.
+It will lighten the harshness many complain about and will chill the whisky that will eliminate some of the burn making it easier for you to enjoy it.
 Obviously, as you begin to develop your appreciation for whisky, you’ll most likely want to stop icing.
-I should also note that when using ice it’s ideal to use an ice ball rather than cubes since it melts slower and won’t completely water your dram down.
-In addition, if you are using cubes, try and avoid using more than two.
-In other words, don’t fill the glass full of ice.
+Note that when using ice, it’s ideal to use an ice ball rather than cubes since it melts slower and won’t completely water your dram down.
+Also, if you are using cubes, try and avoid using more than two.
 Keep it to a minimum.

 - Once you’ve poured your dram of whisky into a glass (for beginners I’m going to recommend you use a rock glass as it won’t release the same compounds you’d find with a Glencairn or Copita), it’s time to begin the initial nose.

-- After you’ve nosed the whisky a few times, bring it up to your lips and allow a drop of the liquid gold to touch your lips and slowly enter your mouth.
+- After you’ve nosed the whisky a few times, take a small initial sip.
 This is where most people will either love or hate it.
 Bear in mind that if you’ve followed these directions, your dram will be far less powerful than it’s intended so this will give you a general idea of where your palate is sitting.
 If you love it, keep going and let it sit on your tongue and swish against your cheeks before swallowing.
-If you find it too strong take a breath of air in and slowly continue the process.
+If you find it too strong, take a breath of air in and slowly continue the process.

 Picking the Right Bottle

-I can tell you right now that if your first experience with Scotch is trying a 25 year old Lagavulin straight up, you’ll probably never try it again.
-When you’re selecting your first dram whether it be purchasing a bottle or trying it at the pub, choosing a Scotch will make or break your relationship very quickly.
+If your first experience with Scotch is trying a 25-year-old Lagavulin straight up, you’ll probably never try it again.
+When you’re selecting your first dram whether it be purchasing a bottle or trying it at the pub, or sampling it via flaviar, choosing a Scotch will make or break your relationship very quickly.
 This isn’t a spirit you guzzle for the fun of it like you did tequila on spring break.
-For one, it’s just too expensive and second it’s not intended for that.
-Do you really think that the crafter spent years perfecting a whisky so you could down it like jello shots?
-Of course not.
+For one, it’s just too expensive, and second, it’s not intended for that.

-If you’ve never drank whisky before without mixing it in a cocktail there are two bottles I highly recommend starting out with.
-The first is Auchentoshan as it contains no peat.
-The second is Dalwhinnie as it too is a very smooth and light spirit.
+The first is Auchentoshan, as it contains no peat.
+The second is Dalwhinnie, as it too is a very smooth and light spirit.
 In fact Dalwhinnie’s tagline is “The Gentle Spirit”.